 Error #909 seen when trying to install Mistral software means the code being attempted to be used is a genuine Mistral Registration Code but it is no longer valid.
 This means that you must obtain a new access registration code and which you may do so by clicking here.
 If you, or your organisation if relevant, are holding a current licence then Mistral will return a new updated access registration code for you.
 Generally within 24 hours and usually much sooner when during normal office hours (CET).

-Error #910 Illegal activity with program code (details reported but not declared).
+Error #910 Illegal activity with program code (details recorded on Mistral's server log but not made generally available).

 Error #912 seen when trying to install Mistral software means the computer's Operating System (Windows version for example) is no longer supported by the Operating System developer (Microsoft for example).

 Error #918 seen when trying to download Mistral software means the downloader's IP address has been barred from accessing Mistral's intellectual property.
 Those affected will need to contact Mistral Associates to ask for an explanation of the reasons and (if appropriate) to appeal to have the bar lifted.
-Feedback
+Feedback.
+In the event the bar is not lifted following appeal then Mistral Associates reserves its right to not enter into any further correspondence on the matter.